ldorje1/enf-detection-stft-music/README.md

 ## Citation

-Part of this repository was used in our paper:
+A version of this repository was used in our paper:

 **Mohsen Hatami, Lhamo Dorje, Xiaohua Li, Yu Chen**, *“Is ENF a Good Physical Fingerprint?”* (accepted at **IEEE CCNC 2026**).
 The paper PDF is included in this repo: `Does_ENF_Work_.pdf`.